S62P8 – Intentional Christianity: watching for temptation

 We must not put Christ to the test, as some of them did and were destroyed by serpents, nor grumble, as some of them did and were destroyed by the Destroyer.
 Now these things happened to them as an example, but they were written down for our instruction, on whom the end of the ages has come.
 Therefore, let anyone who thinks that he stands take heed lest he fall.

-Temptation is an enemy that has as its goal our failure.
+Temptation is an enemy that has our failure as its goal.
 Like a physical enemy we would encounter in natural warfare, temptation does not broadcast its approach.
-It often shows up during times of weakness or other trouble which will distract us from being prepared and have us drop our guard.
+It often shows up during times of weakness or other trouble, which will distract us from being prepared and have us drop our guard.
 The intentional Christian is vigilant to watch for these traps even when things appear to be going well.
 That person keeps the sword and the shield up at all times because the enemy does not relent.
-That person has the wisdom to flee not only from temptation but from the circumstances and environments that could open the door for its entrance.
+That person has the wisdom to flee not just from temptation but from the circumstances and environments that could open the door for its entrance.
 Father, keep us humble and wise to recognize that we are not impervious to temptation and that we must be prepared for it at all times.